Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java | `GameState getState()` |
 | Python | `GameState get_state()` |

+Changed in 1.1

 Returns `GameState` object with the current game state.
-If game is not running or episode is finished nullptr/null/None will be returned.
+If game is not running or episode is finished `nullptr/null/None` will be returned.

-See also: `GameState`.
+See also:
+* Types -> `GameState`

 ### `getLastAction`